 The team at Tecsun radios Australia have been humbled to see a rise in interest and participation in shortwave radio.

 We celebrate how shortwave began.
 Here is a brief history:

 Amateur Radio experimenters were the first to discover that the short wave spectrum — far from being a wasteland — could support worldwide propagation.
 In the rush to use these shorter wavelengths, Amateur Radio was “in grave danger of being pushed aside,” the IARU’s history has noted.
 Amateur Radio pioneers met in Paris in 1925 and created the IARU to support Amateur Radio worldwide.

 Just two years later, at the International Radiotelegraph Conference, Amateur Radio gained the allocations still recognized today — 160, 80, 40, 20, and 10 meters.
 Since its founding, the IARU has worked tirelessly to defend and expand the frequency allocations for Amateur Radio.
 Thanks to the support of enlightened administrations in every part of the globe, radio amateurs are now able to experiment and communicate in frequency bands strategically located throughout the radio spectrum.
 From the 25 countries that formed the IARU in 1925, the IARU has grown to include 160 member-societies in three regions.
 IARU Region 1 includes Europe, Africa, the Middle East, and Northern Asia.
 Region 2 covers the Americas, and Region 3 is comprised of Australia, New Zealand, the Pacific island nations, and most of Asia.
 The International Telecommunication Union (ITU) has recognized the IARU as representing the interests of Amateur Radio.

 - The 76th of the famous World Radio and Television Handbook

 A fantastic radio to use on World amateur radio day is the Xiegu G90 transceiver.

-Limited time offer only available this weekend till midnight Sunday the 19th April.
+Limited time offer only available until midnight Tuesday the 19th April.